Multirious/bevy_tween/README.md

 or [`bevy_easings`](https://github.com/vleue/bevy_easings):
 - Tweening is not tied to a certain entity.
 You can create an entity specifically for tweening any where in the world.
-- Complex animation, such as sequential or parallel tweening, are solved using child-parent hierarchy:
+- Complex animations, such as sequential or parallel tweening, are solved using child-parent hierarchy:
   - Solved the issue of modifying animation at runtime presents in the previous crates.
   - Everything exists in the ECS world with no hidden structure, everything can be freely accessed.
   - Makes a very extendable system, thanks Bevy's ECS!
+  - There's no limitation on what can and can't be tween.
+    It's possible to many `Interpolator` (or `Lens` if you came from `bevy_tweening`) tweening the same component because of the multi-entities architecture and so is not limited by '1 component type per entitiy'.
 - Advanced timer.
 This crate has custom timer implementation.
   - Looping support.
   - 2 ways playback support.